Cleaning & Organizing

 Affair or break-up

 A house cleaner knows if you separated even briefly with your significant other.
 Some tell-tale signs include a stocked liquor cabinet, empty picture frames, used wine glasses and a pint of ice cream on the nightstand.
 Lily Cameron, a cleaning expert at Fantastic Services, says a housecleaner can easily figure out your relationship status by dealing only with your trash and bed sheets.
 “If you are having an affair, your housecleaner will likely be the first to figure it out,” she says.
-Don’t miss these 38 things your housecleaner secretly wants you to know.
+Your housecleaner wants you to know some things too, don’t miss these 38 things your housecleaner secretly wants you to know.

 That gorgeous hair may be fake

 If you don’t cover your tracks (hair extension tracks that is), Stapf says, “we may know the secret to your long and luscious locks!”
 Whether it’s hair extensions, a wig or toupee, your housecleaner will find it.
-Don’t miss these ways you’re probably cleaning your bathroom wrong.
+We don’t expect you to clean like a professional, but avoid these ways you’re probably cleaning your bathroom wrong.

 Housecleaners are well aware when you’re one stack away from an episode of the A&E show Hoarders.
 And it may be time for an intervention if your oven is overflowing with appliances and dishware says Stapf.
 Many friends and family have no idea that you have a hoarding issue but your housecleaner will.